Palmers Cross

-Palmers Cross is a district in south-central Jamaica, located to the east of May Pen in the parish of Clarendon.
+Palmers Cross is a district in south-central Jamaica, located to the east of May Pen and north of Sandy Bay in the parish of Clarendon.
 The approximate population of Palmers Cross is 26,262.

 Palmers Cross is the home of The Container Project, a non-profit UNESCO project bringing technology and self-sustainable media training to 'hard-to-reach' young people in Jamaica.

 History

 On the UK Directorate of Overseas Surveys 1:50,000 map of 1973, two small, neighbouring communities are shown in this vicinity, both centred on minor road junctions: